GRADUATE SCHOOL: Frequently Asked questions

 All students have a legitimate right to seek redress when they consider their final grade in a course to be unreasonable, unjust or capricious.
 However, a grade appeal must be initiated within two terms of the receipt of the grade in question.
 For more information concerning the grade appeal process, see the Graduate Grade Appeal information.

 Some students seek to complete a graduate degree in order to change career fields.
-Career Services (located in B-119) assists students in exploring and developing career choices and to prepare for the job search.
+Located in Room B 119, Career Development assists students with exploring and developing career choices and preparing for the job search.
 The Career Development Center offers assistance with resume preparation as well as a computerized Resume Expert system.
 Other services include employer outreach and contacts, individual job search counseling and a career resources library.

 Graduate School: What You Should Know